-Elko’s Western Folklife Center is best known as headquarters for the annual National Cowboy Poetry Gathering held each January, but also shines as an exemplary display of contemporary cowboy craftsmanship, ranch life, and American Indian art—all three of which, tell the story of northeastern Nevada’s rich cultural heritage.
-Comprised of a 300-seat theater, 20-seat black box theater, rotating art gallery, treasure-packed gift shop, and even a historic saloon, the Western Folklife came to fruition in 1980 and succeeds, thanks to a dedicated staff, board, lifelong members, donors, and dozens of volunteers who steer this unique and important nonprofit organization.
+The Western Folklife Center in Elko, Nevada, is best known as the headquarters for the annual National Cowboy Poetry Gathering, held each January, but also shines year-round as an exemplary display of contemporary cowboy craftsmanship, ranch life, and American Indian art—all three of which tell the story of northeastern Nevada’s rich Western cultural heritage.
+Comprised of a 300-seat theater, 20-seat black box theater, rotating art gallery, treasure-packed gift shop, and even a historic saloon, the Western Folklife Center was founded in 1980 and succeeds, thanks to a dedicated staff, board, lifelong members, donors, and dozens of volunteers who steer this unique and important nonprofit organization.

-As an epicenter of Cowboy Poetry exhibits, performances and workshops, the Western Folklife Center offers a large selection of products like CDs and books from your favorite performers.
+Additionally, as an epicenter of Cowboy Poetry exhibits, performances and workshops, the Western Folklife Center gift shop offers a large selection of products like CDs and books from your favorite performers.
 Also count on perusing aisles of incredible local artistry, ranging from pottery, to jewelry and more.
-Visitors will also find National Cowboy Poetry Gathering Memorabilia and western gifts, with an emphasis on items made in the United States and American West.
+Visitors will also find National Cowboy Poetry Gathering memorabilia and western gifts, with an emphasis on items made in the United States and American West.

 The Historic Pioneer Saloon

 During special events, visitors will have the unique opportunity to enjoy a cold one at the original bar that served the historic Pioneer Saloon.
 The Western Folklife Center took ownership of this the Pioneer Hotel property in the 1990s, an iconic 19th-century building that housed the classic Pioneer Saloon.
 The Pioneer Saloon began in a tent in 1868—just a few short years after Nevada became a state—and was likely the first bar in Elko.